zencart/documentation/content/user/template/creating_template.md

     common/
     css/
     images/
+    jscript/
     templates/
     ```

-1. copy the existing files from the `responsive_classic/css` and `responsive_classic/images` into the appropriate folders in your new working area
+1. copy the existing files from the `responsive_classic/css` and `responsive_classic/images` into the appropriate folders in your new working area.
+Also copy the `responsive_class/jscript/jscript_framework.php` file to your new `jscript` folder.

 1. copy `tpl_header.php` from the `responsive_classic/common` folder.
 You'll want to edit this file to incorporate your custom page-header.
 This file governs the appearance of the top of all of your pages.